reliablerascal/fl-legislation-etl/README.md

 See [Data Dictionary for app_voting_patterns](docs/data-dictionary-app-voting-patterns.csv).
 <br><br>
 ### App #3: Representation Alignment (work in progress)
-Data already incorporated in this data pipeline supports a new app (intended to be posted 7/9ish) which compares legislative partisanship with district political leanings and demographics.
+Data already incorporated in this data pipeline supports a new app which compares legislative partisanship with district political leanings and demographics.
 The audience for this app is prospective voters in [Florida's primary election](https://ballotpedia.org/Florida_elections,_2024#Offices_on_the_ballot) on August 20.

 Data supporting this app:
 * [data-app/app03_district_context.csv](data-app/app03_district_context.csv)